bradreeder/CV/README.md

 I took on a leadership role overseeing the curriculum for the Founders & Coders web development bootcamp in London.
 My responsibilities included:

 - Analysing our model & implementing key reforms.
-- Iteratively improving the curriculum negotiating the feedback of students, mentors, and alumni.
+- Iteratively improving the curriculum negotiating the feedback of students, alumni, and staff.
 - Facilitating curriculum planning & weekly agile ceremonies, including retrospectives and project demos.
 - Facilitating our mentors & providing pastoral care to our students.
 - Maintaining & creating teaching resources.
-An example of a UX-focused week - taking students through design thinking, user research, prototyping, and user-testing - I co-created with our resident designer can be found [here](https://github.com/foundersandcoders/master-reference/tree/master/coursebook/weeks-10-12/design-sprint).
+For example, a UX-focused week - taking students through design thinking, user research, prototyping, and user-testing - I co-created with our resident designer can be found [here](https://github.com/foundersandcoders/master-reference/tree/master/coursebook/weeks-10-12/design-sprint).

 I'm proud to have had a lasting impact on the programme by co-authoring the organisation's open-source [master resource](https://github.com/foundersandcoders/master-reference), and through collaboratively designing the structure of the curriculum, its materials, activities and processes from a user-centred perspective.